Key Points

-HOQ is a summary diagram that is used as part of a structured approach to transform your voice of customer requirements into actual product specifications.
+House of Quality is a summary diagram that is used as part of a structured approach to transform your voice of customer requirements into actual product specifications.
 This approach is called Quality Function Deployment (QFD)

-Overview: What is House of Quality?
+Overview: What Is House of Quality?

 House of Quality, or HOQ, is a product planning matrix that is used to show how your customer requirements relate directly to the actions you can take to achieve those requirements.